N3b3x/hf-espidf-project-tools/docs/contributing/index.md

 ---
 layout: default
 title: "Contributing"
-description: "How to contribute to the HardFOC ESP32 CI Tools project"
+description: "How to contribute to the HardFOC ESP-IDF CI Tools project"
 nav_order: 9
 permalink: /contributing/
 ---

-# Contributing to HardFOC ESP32 CI Tools
+# Contributing to HardFOC ESP-IDF CI Tools

-We welcome contributions to the HardFOC ESP32 CI Tools project!
+We welcome contributions to the HardFOC ESP-IDF CI Tools project!
 This guide explains how you can help improve the project.

 ## 🤝 How to Contribute